-In order to teach responsibility and to develop maturity, The Epiphany School of Global Studies encourages the scholar-athlete to learn to address concerns to the coach in most situations rather than allowing the parent to handle all conflict.
+In order to teach responsibility and to develop maturity, Epiphany encourages the scholar-athlete to learn to address concerns to the coach in most situations rather than allowing the parent to handle all conflict.
 Nevertheless, both parenting and coaching are extremely difficult responsibilities.
 By establishing an understanding of each position, coaches and parents are better able to accept the actions of the other and provide greater benefit to scholar-athletes.